-Other income, net primarily consists of net investment income.
 Net investment income is comprised of interest income and net accretion and amortization on investments in addition to realized gains and losses.
-Refer to Note 3, "Marketable Securities," for further our investments.
+Refer to Note 3, "Marketable Securities," to the accompanying condensed consolidated financial statements included in this Form 10-Q for further detail on our investments.